 Ø Supervise your child’s use of computers, tablets, cell phone calls and texting, and social media.

 Ø Know your child’s passwords and check their electronic devices regularly.

 Ø Use parental control for all internet and electronic communication.

 Ø Instruct your child not to give out personal information.

 Ø Child victimization over the internet is real!
 Report all suspicious activity to school administrators and police.

-For additional information contact Rick Frei, 613-5010To report threatening or suspicious activity to police, call 667-2151
+For additional information contact Jesse Lunsford, 613-5010To report threatening or suspicious activity to police, call 667-2151